ember-learn/emberjs-contributors-workshop/slides/EmberConf2021/CONTRIBUTING.md

   - Tabs to indent
   - Single-quoted strings
 - Should be made towards the **dev branch**
-- Should be submitted from a feature/topic branch (not your master)
+- Should be submitted from a feature/topic branch (not from the `main` branch)

 ### Plugins